ChrstphrHll/npc_gen/students/Emilanus Shields.md

 ---
 ### Description
 - 1st year Warforged Paladin in Elkenval
-- smooth bronze guilded with brass, Spring Green eyes, and bronze skin
+- smooth brass guilded with copper, Spring Green eyes, and bronze skin
 - Is Idealistic and Dirty, and has Speed as their ideal

 ### Organizations